akihikodaki/dts/test_plans/cvl_fdir_test_plan.rst

     flow create 0 ingress pattern eth / ipv4 / udp / vxlan / ipv4 src is 192.168.0.20 dst is 192.168.0.21 / end actions rss queues 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 end / mark / end

-2. send matched packets, check the packets are distributed to queue group with FDIR matched ID=0x0. send mismatched packets, check the packets are received without FDIR matched ID.
+2. send matched packets, check the packets are distributed to queue group with FDIR matched ID=0x0. send mismatched packets, check the packets are distributed by RSS without FDIR matched ID.

 3. repeat step 3 of subcase 1.

-4. verify the packets hit rule are received without FDIR matched ID. check there is no rule listed.
+4. verify the packets hit rule are distributed by RSS without FDIR matched ID. check there is no rule listed.

 Subcase 3: MAC_IPV4_TUN_IPV4_PAY passthru